-Time Tuesday July 5 - From Public Research to Evidence 09:00 James Thomas, Professor of Social Research and Policy at University College London & Deputy Director of EPPI-Centre, UK Rebecca Rees, Senior Lecturer in Evidence Informed Policy and Practice at University College London & Associate Director of the EPPI-Centre, UK - Introduction - Research Synthesis Systematic reviewing to map and synthesise existing research Answering diverse policy questions through research synthesis Rapid and living reviews - recent developments 10:30 BREAK 11:00 Rebecca Rees, Senior Lecturer in Evidence Informed Policy and Practice at University College London & Associate Director of the EPPI-Centre, UK Dylan Kneale, Principal Research Fellow at UCL's Faculty of Education and Society, UK - Evidence Synthesis Systematic reviews and the generalisability of evidence Activity - appraising systematic reviews 12:30 LUNCH 13:30 David Halpern, Chief Executive of the Behavioural Insights Team & the What Works National Advisor, UK - Generating reliable evidence Recent findings from BIT • The importance of coordinating international standards for evidence • Examples of replicated RCTs in different countries The growth of the 'What Works?' movement in the UK and beyondAppraising the transferability of evidence 15:00 BREAK 15:30 Jonathan Breckon, Visiting Senior Research Fellow at King's College London, UK - The future of knowledge broker intermediaries • Definition and positioning of knowledge brokers within academia, government or in business Different roles for different knowledge brokers • How to create a successful knowledge broker organisation?
+Time Tuesday July 5 - From Public Research to Evidence 09:00 James Thomas, Professor of Social Research and Policy at University College London & Deputy Director of EPPI-Centre, UK Rebecca Rees, Senior Lecturer in Evidence Informed Policy and Practice at University College London & Associate Director of the EPPI-Centre, UK - Introduction - Research Synthesis Systematic reviewing to map and synthesise existing research Answering diverse policy questions through research synthesis 10:30 BREAK 11:00 James Thomas, Professor of Social Research and Policy at University College London & Deputy Director of EPPI-Centre, UK Rebecca Rees, Senior Lecturer in Evidence Informed Policy and Practice at University College London & Associate Director of the EPPI-Centre, UK - Evidence Synthesis Systematic reviews and the generalisability of evidence Activity - appraising systematic reviews Rapid and living reviews - latest developments 12:30 BREAK 13:30 David Halpern, Chief Executive of the Behavioural Insights Team & the What Works National Advisor, UK - Generating reliable evidence New urgencies for using international standards for evidence Trustworthy RCT's for governmental use in different countries The role of different scientific disciplines and technology Appraising the transferability of evidence 15:00 BREAK 15:30 Jonathan Breckon, Visiting Senior Research Fellow at King's College London, UK - The future of knowledge broker intermediaries Definition and positioning of knowledge brokers within academia, government or in business Different roles for different knowledge brokers How to create a successful knowledge broker organisation?
 17:00 End of Day 1

-Time Wednesday July 6 - Innovative Methods & Techniques for Generating Usable Evidence 09:00 Stephanie Waddell, Assistant Director Impact and Knowledge Mobilisation at the Early Intervention Foundation, UK Kirsten Asmussen, Head of What Works, Child Development, UK - The role of What Works Centres • A trusted source of reliable evidence: evidence standards and assessments Understanding context and ensuring relevance to policy and practice • Supporting the use of evidence in policy and practice 10:30 BREAK 11:00 Kathryn Oliver, Associate Professor of Sociology and Public Health, UK - Conditions for the most relevant evidence for policymakers Identifying policymakers' needs Shaping research activities and outputs Mobilising evidence for use Ethics and morals of evidence production and use for policy 12:30 LUNCH 13:30 Tess Carter, Head of Coordination and Strategy at the Office for National Statistics, UK Chris Shine, Coordination Lead at the Office for National Statistics, UK - Using public data of national statistical organizations for evidence-informed policies The role of a National Statistics Institute • How to help policymakers make best use of data and analysis?
-Lessons from COVID-19 Making public data more accessible • What can academia add to public data?
-15:00 BREAK 15:30 Maurice Guiaux, Senior Research Analyst and Advisor at the Research and Evaluation Centre of the Dutch Institute for Employee Benefit Schemes (UWV), the Netherlands - Evidence and algorithms for supporting job seekers getting back to work Practical example of a policy intervention Building a reliable algorithm based on behavioural evidence Making algorithms verifiable and ready for use • Generating support for algorithms among the professionals that use them • Should we use self-regulating algorithms within governmental services?
+Time Wednesday July 6 - Innovative Methods & Techniques for Generating Usable Evidence 09:00 Stephanie Waddell, Assistant Director Impact and Knowledge Mobilisation at the Early Intervention Foundation, UK - The role of What Works Centres A trusted source of reliable evidence: evidence standards and assessments Understanding context and ensuring relevance to policy and practice Supporting the use of evidence in policy and practice 10:30 BREAK 11:00 Kathryn Oliver, Associate Professor of Sociology and Public Health, UK - Conditions for the most relevant evidence for policymakers Identifying policymakers' needs Shaping research activities and outputs Mobilising evidence for use Ethics and morals of evidence production and use for policy 12:30 BREAK 13:30 Tess Carter and Chris Shine , Lead and Co-Lead of Strategy and Coordination at the Office for National Statistics, UK - Using public data of national statistical organizations for evidence-informed policies The role of a National Statistics Institute How to help policymakers make best use of data and analysis?
+Lessons from COVID-19 Making public data more accessible What can academia add to public data?
+15:00 BREAK 15:30 Maurice Guiaux, Senior Research Analyst and Advisor at the Research and Evaluation Centre of the Dutch Institute for Employee Benefit Schemes (UWV), the Netherlands - Evidence and algorithms for supporting job seekers getting back to work Practical example of a policy intervention Building a reliable algorithm based on behavioural evidence Making algorithms verifiable and ready for use Generating support for algorithms among the professionals that use them Should we use self-regulating algorithms within governmental services?
 17:00 End of Day 2